ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 - headache (~60%), usually chronic, progressive

-- PACNS has no clinical signs of involvement of other systems; when they are found, consider other vasculitis
+- PACNS has no clinical signs of involvement of other systems; if found, consider other vasculitis

 - rash, purpura, arthritis (polyarteritis nodosa or Churg-Strauss)